ecmwf/pdbufr/README.rst

 - data_datetime and typical_datetime (datetime.datetime)
 - geometry (shapely.geometry.Point.X <-> longitude, .Y <-> latitude, .Z <-> heightOfStationGroundAboveMeanSeaLevel)
-- CRS (BufrKey Coordinate Reference System Values 0,1,2,3 and missing are supported, 4 and 5 are not supported, defaults to WGS84 (EPSG:4632))
+- CRS (BufrKey Coordinate Reference System Values 0,1,2,3 and missing are supported (4 and 5 are not supported), defaults to WGS84 (EPSG:4632))

 Filters match on an exact value or with one of the values in a list and all filters must match: